merkhofer/retweet-bot/README.md

 This script retweets all Tweets containing your search term.
 To limit Twitter requests a savepoint file marks Tweets found before.
 It's Twitter API v1.1 ready.

 !!!This fork introduces the ability to create a 'whitelist' of users to retweet.
+Note: don't use the "real" Tweepy library from pip.
+See this: https://github.com/basti2342/retweet-bot/issues/2

 How to start:
 -------------